AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ### Use More Lists!

-Lists are, in my opinion, underrated.
-Things are _listed_ are everywhere on the web, yet you rarely see them rendered _using_ lists!
+Things are _listed_ are everywhere on the web, yet you rarely see them rendered _using_ lists.

 A screen reader won't detect that a `<div>` is a collection of ordered or unordered items because divs convey absolutely zero meaning—they're not semantic HTML.
 Note that a `<div>` has no implicit ARIA role, meaning a screen reader won't narrate anything special when it encounters that `<div>` (but it will still read its contents).
 This means that if you have multiple, separate `<div>`s that each serve as lists, their items will meld together when narrated, and that could get confusing.